 “Your love for one another will prove to the world that you are my disciples.” – John 13:35

-Commitment to unadulterated biblical preaching and teaching must exist in any church body if it wants the spiritually ill (unsaved) to accept their need for a Heavenly Physician.
-However, true caring, compassion, hospitality, and selfless servanthood must also be practiced if it wants them to be healed and experience the love of a Heavenly Father and his children.
+Commitment to unadulterated biblical preaching and teaching must exist in any church body if it wants the spiritually ill to accept their need for a Heavenly Physician.
+However, true caring, compassion, hospitality, and selfless servanthood must also be practiced if it wants them to be healed and experience the love of God and his children.
 If a church lacks any of these, it borders on spiritual malpractice.

 Prayer: Father God, as your child and part of the body of Christ, please fill me with a greater genuine love for my spiritual brothers and sisters.
 May that love radiate in such a way that it draws the spiritually ill to you so that they may find healing and salvation for their souls and join your loving family.
 In Jesus name, I pray, Amen.